caseyg/awesome/TOPICS.md

 ## design-tokens

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files analysis by popular brand design systems.
 Drop one into your project and let coding agents generate a matching UI.

 *   [Shopify/polaris-react](https://github.com/Shopify/polaris-react) - Shopify's Polaris Design System - React implementation (Deprecated)

 ## figma

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files analysis by popular brand design systems.
 Drop one into your project and let coding agents generate a matching UI.

 ## google-stitch

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files analysis by popular brand design systems.
 Drop one into your project and let coding agents generate a matching UI.

 ## landing-page

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files analysis by popular brand design systems.
 Drop one into your project and let coding agents generate a matching UI.

 ## vibe-coding

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files analysis by popular brand design systems.
 Drop one into your project and let coding agents generate a matching UI.

 *   [mikaelj/fuska](https://github.com/mikaelj/fuska) - AI project management for solo agentic development.
 Persistent memory, expert plan validation, automated code review, and structured workflows —   powered by a knowledge graph.
 Works with OpenCode and Claude Code.